EDAO-Project/TableSearch/README.md

 - The `-td` parameter specifies the directory of the tables to search among.
 - The `-i` parameter specifies the directory containing the indexes.
 - The `-od` parameter specifies the directory in which to write the result sets.
 - You can additionally add a `-pf HNSW` option to use HNSW search space pre-filtering to scale the table search algorithm.
+Specify neighborhood size with `--hnsw-K <SIZE>`.

 2. Find the query results in `data/results/`.